-Navajo Mountain culture and archaeology: Rare Opportunity to Explore and learn about Dinè Culture
+Navajo Mountain culture and archaeology: Rare Opportunity to Explore and learn about Prehistoric and Contemporary Native cultures

 “I had long wanted to explore the Navajo Mountain area.
 This trip turned out to be the perfect way to do it I was again in touch with the Colorado Plateau but experienced a new part of it…Highlights of the program?
-Eric Atene and Charlene Valentine Atene!
-They and the family members we met made the land come alive in a way that would be impossible without Navajo knowledge and perspective.
+Being with members of a local Navajo family made the land come alive in a way that would be impossible without their personal knowledge and perspective.
 The place and the people are woven together… And the congeniality of the group.
 I enjoyed this group, both guests and staff. ”

 – Tom Wylie, 2011 participant and National Park Service retiree, Denver, Colorado.

 Sally Cole is a renowned archaeologist and author who has documented rock art patterns throughout the Four Corners region over the last 40 years.
 CFI Founder Karla VanderZanden, has explored and led CFI trips with the Atene family in the Navajo Mountain/Rainbow Bridge area since 1988.